conduktor/conduktor-docs/docs/guides/conduktor-in-production/deploy-artifacts/index.md

 - [Gateway](#gateway)- a network proxy for Apache Kafka, complete with an extensible and dynamic plugin mechanism that can be used to add technical and business logic on top of your existing Kafka deployment.

-- [Console](#console) - the centralized UI-based control plane for managing Kafka
+- [Console](#console) - the centralized UI-based control plane for managing Kafka.

-- [Conduktor CLI](/guides/conduktor-in-production/automate/cli-automation) - an alternative to the UI, our Command Line Interface lets you automate repetitive actions.

 - [Cortex](/guides/conduktor-in-production/deploy-artifacts/cortex) - the monitoring component for Conduktor Platform that runs in the background.

+- [Conduktor CLI](/guides/conduktor-in-production/automate/cli-automation) - our Command Line Interface lets you automate operations.

 ## Gateway